It’s all in the details for Bulls if they have any playoff hopes

 MINNEAPOLIS — Take the emotions out of it.

-Take the record against elite teams, the quality of play since the All-Star Break, all the outside noise of what this Bulls team can’t do, and “flush that sh—down the toilet.’’
+Take the record against elite teams, the quality of play since the All-Star break, all the outside noise of what this Bulls team can’t do, and “flush that [stuff] down the toilet.’’

-That was the message from veteran Tristan Thompson with the regular season now in the rear view mirror.
+That was the message from veteran Tristan Thompson with the regular season in the rearview mirror.

-“You have to,’’ Thompson said on Sunday.
-“You don’t flush all that sh—down the toilet now … next week is the final exam.
+“You have to,’’ Thompson said Sunday.
+“You don’t flush all that [stuff] down the toilet now . . . next week is the final exam.
 Nothing else that’s happened to this point matters.
 If you let it, you’re in trouble.’’

-Besides being suddenly well-versed in plumbing issues, Thompson also has an NBA championship ring on the resume.
+Besides suddenly being well-versed in plumbing issues, Thompson also has an NBA title on hisrésumé.
 He’s not alone, either.
-Alex Caruso collected a ring with the Lakers, and coach Billy Donovan has heard “One Shining Moment’’ a few times when he was coaching at the University of Florida.
+Alex Caruso collected a ring with the Lakers, and coach Billy Donovan heard “One Shining Moment’’ a few times when he was coaching at the University of Florida.

 But there’s also reality.

-As much as the veterans with playoff experience have been trying to will this group out of the rut they endured the last few months, words and stories about what happened in 2016 only carry so much weight.
+As much as the veterans with playoff experience have been trying to will this group out of this rut the last few months, words and stories about what happened in 2016 only carry so much weight.

 The reality?

-The one that stands out the most, directly on the forehead of this team is the 1-20 record this season against real NBA contenders in Milwaukee, Miami, Philadelphia, Boston, Memphis, Phoenix and Golden State.
+The one that stands out the most is the 1-20 record against Milwaukee, Miami, Philadelphia, Boston, Memphis, Phoenix and Golden State.

-The only win over that group came against the Celtics, but that was way back on Nov.
-1. As a matter of fact, the last time the Bulls beat a team that was currently sitting with a .600 winning percentage or better came on Nov.10, when they beat Dallas.
+The only victory came against the Celtics, but that was on Nov.
+1. The last time the Bulls beat a team that was sitting at .600 or better was on Nov.
+10, when they beat Dallas.

-Against the top four teams from both conferences the Bulls were an embarrassing 2-21 combined.
+Against the top four teams from both conferences, the Bulls were an embarrassing 2-21.

-The other reason there’s so much doom and gloom hovering over them is not only have elite teams beaten the Bulls, but in most cases, especially the last month, they’ve taken them out to the woodshed.
+The other reason there’s so much doom and gloom is that the elite teams have not only beaten the Bulls, but in most cases, especially in the last month, they’ve routed them.

 A team’s best basketball is supposed to be played in April, leading into the playoffs.
-The Bulls have worked backwards, seemingly playing their best basketball around the holidays and then falling straight on their faces.
+The Bulls have worked backward, playing their best basketball around the holidays, then falling on their faces.

-So how does Thompson expect this group to be able to block out all the negative noise from the outside, forget the 23 games against the Association’s elite, and become a threat in the postseason?
+So how does Thompson expect this team to block out all the negativity from the outside, forget the 23 games against the NBA’s elite and become a threat in the postseason?

 It’s in the details.

-A message that coach Billy Donovan has been preaching for weeks, now hoping that it sinks in at some point over the next five days.
+Coach Billy Donovan has been preaching that message for weeks and is hoping it sinks in at some point in the next five days.